 Sharp has recently completed the implementation of its new Quality Management System ‘QualityOne’ at all its global facilities.
 This platform provides enhanced document management, training and electronic change control capability.

-Having such capabilities increases an organisation’s ability to reduce risk and improve compliance as well as improve operating efficiency and flexibility.
+Having such capabilities increases an organization’s ability to reduce risk and improve compliance as well as improve operating efficiency and flexibility.

 Next steps for Sharp